 So 5% cashback converts into 5x Ultimate Rewards points per dollar with one of the above cards.

-You can now register to earn 5x points for the third quarter for gas stations and streaming services.
-However, you won’t start earning 5x points until July 1, 2019.
+You can now register to earn 5x points for the fourth quarter for Chase Pay, PayPal, and department stores.
+However, you won’t start earning 5x points until October 1, 2019.

-In the meantime, assuming you’ve registered, you can continue to earn 5x points at grocery stores and home improvement stores through June 30, 2019.
+In the meantime, assuming you’ve registered, you can continue to earn 5x points at gas stations and on streaming services through September 30, 2019.

-Have you maxed out the second quarter Chase Freedom bonus category?
-What do you make of the third quarter bonus category?
+Have you maxed out the third quarter Chase Freedom bonus category?
+What do you make of the fourth quarter bonus category?